Weight Loss Surgery changed my life in more ways than I imagined it would.

 Weight loss surgery is a very personal conversation, and being willing to share your story is hard.
 I struggled with weight for as long as I can remember.
 After years of looking for a long term solution to my weight, I made the difficult decision to have weight loss surgery.

-The thing is, some people like to say weight loss surgery is the “easy way” out, but I’m here to shed some light on what you don’t know unless you’ve had experience.
-Everyone has a different experience so here is mine.
+The thing is, some people like to say weight loss surgery is the “easy way” out, but I’m here to shed some light on what you don’t know unless you’ve had the experience.
+Everyone has a different story so here is mine.
 Keep reading to find out how weight loss surgery changed my life.

 In 2009, my only surgery options were LAP-BAND® or Gastric Bypass.
 I chose the LAP-BAND® (which I will often refer to as “the band”) because it was reversible and didn’t cause as much harm as having a portion of my stomach removed as with gastric bypass.
 I went through all the insurance requirements to get my surgery approved, and after about 3 months I was scheduled for surgery.